 Many people find that a revocable living trust suits their family’s needs.
 A revocable living trust is an attractive option because:

-- The trustmaker creates the trust during their lifetime
+- The trust maker creates the trust during their lifetime.

-- The trustmaker can change or revoke the trust
+- The trust maker can change or revoke the trust.

 Another difference has to do with privacy concerns.
-Wills become public record, while trusts are private.
+Wills become public records, while trusts are private.
 If you are concerned about others being able to access records about your assets, you might be interested in using a trust.

 What to Do Once You Have a Solid Estate Plan

-It’s a good idea to provide copies of your estate planning documents to the people and institutions that you know will need them.
+It’s a good idea to provide copies of your estate planning documents to the people and institutions you know will need them.
 For example, provide a copy of your financial power of attorney to your bank, and give a copy of any healthcare directives to your medical providers.

 Not Sure Where to Start?
-Contact a Lawyer